RPGroup-PBoC/RNAseq_SortSeq/page03_interactive_fig1.md

 {% include_relative interactives/{{page.interactive}} %}

 </center>

+The regulatory cartoons are meant to be coarse grained representations of the regulation.
+For example, an activator upstream of an RNAP in the regulatory cartoon indicates an activator upstream of an RNAP site in the wild-type gene but the exact distance between the RNAP site and the cartoon is not significant.

 The maximum information value displayed in the figure is set by to be the maximum value of the uncertainty in the information values for any of the